-- Traditional Medicaid expenditures are jointly financed by the federal and state governments - For most expenditures, the portion financed by the federal government is determined utilizing the Federal Medical Assistance Percentage (FMAP) - This rate is adjusted annually based on a comparison of a given state's average personal income to the average national personal income utilizing a three-year average - For FY 2021-22, Michigan's FMAP rate is 65.48%: the federal government finances 65.48% of Medicaid expenditures, and the state finances the remaining 34.52%.
-In other words, for each \$1.00 Michigan spends on the Medicaid program, the federal government provides \$1.90 - Beginning in the second quarter of FY 2019-20, Michigan's FMAP rate was enhanced by 6.2 percentage points as part of the federal government's response to the COVID-19 pandemic via the Families First Coronavirus Response Act of 2020 - This enhanced FMAP is available until a federal public health emergency is no longer declared - As a condition of receiving the enhanced FMAP, states cannot close Medicaid cases
+- Traditional Medicaid expenditures are jointly financed by the federal and state governments - For most expenditures, the portion financed by the federal government is determined utilizing the Federal Medical Assistance Percentage (FMAP) - This rate is adjusted annually based on a comparison of a given state's average personal income to the average national personal income utilizing a three-year average - For FY 2022-23, Michigan's FMAP rate is 64.71%: the federal government finances 64.71% of Medicaid expenditures, and the state finances the remaining 35.29%.
+In other words, for each \$1.00 Michigan spends on the Medicaid program, the federal government provides \$1.83 - Beginning in the second quarter of FY 2019-20, Michigan's FMAP rate was enhanced by 6.2 percentage points as part of the federal government's response to the COVID-19 pandemic via the Families First Coronavirus Response Act of 2020 - Under FFCRA: This enhanced FMAP is available until a federal public health emergency is no longer declared and as a condition of receiving the enhanced FMAP, states cannot close Medicaid cases - The Consolidated Appropriations Act of 2022 decoupled the enhanced FMAP and Medicaid case closure from a federal public health emergency declaration, and both will begin phasing out on April 1, 2023.